OWASP/wstg/document/4-Web_Application_Security_Testing/05-Authorization_Testing/05-Testing_for_OAuth_Weaknesses.md

 The risk that's carried by the implicit flow leaking the tokens is far higher than leaking the `code` or any other `code_*` parameters, as they are bound to specific clients and are harder to abuse in case of leakage.

-In order to test this scenario, make use of an HTTP intercepting proxy such as OWASP ZAP and intercept the OAuth traffic.
+In order to test this scenario, make use of an HTTP intercepting proxy such as ZAP and intercept the OAuth traffic.

 - Step through the authorization process and identify any credentials present in the URL.
 - If any external resources are included in a page involved with the OAuth flow, analyze the request made to them.
 Credentials could be leaked in the referrer header.